FedCenter.gov

 NHD is the surface water component of The National Map.
 The NHD is a digital vector dataset used by geographic information systems (GIS).
 It contains features such as lakes, ponds, streams, rivers, canals, dams and streamgages.
 These data are designed to be used in general mapping and in the analysis of surface-water systems.

-These pages provide access to water-resources data collected at approximately 1.5 million sites in all 50 States, the District of Columbia, Puerto Rico, the Virgin Islands, Guam, American Samoa and the Commonwealth of the Northern Mariana Islands.
-The system features water maps including droughts, floods, streamflow and ground water response to climate change.
+These pages provide access to water-resources data collected at approximately 1.9 million sites in all 50 States, the District of Columbia, Puerto Rico, the Virgin Islands, Guam, American Samoa and the Commonwealth of the Northern Mariana Islands.
+The USGS investigates the occurrence, quantity, quality, distribution, and movement of surface and underground waters and disseminates the data to the public, State and local governments, public and private utilities, and other Federal agencies involved with managing our water resources.

 Directories/Catalogs/Newsletters